srini074/Training_day_2/notes10.md

 ## Features

-- Database- Frequently asked it will have it in the ram
+- Database- Frequently asked data, it will fetch it in the ram
 - Querying becomes easier
 - CRUD - easy
 - Backups are inbuilt